Introduction

 (a) attach a draft form of online mediation agreement for the parties to complete together with requisite confidentiality undertakings;

-(c) contain a request that the parties or their legal representatives, if any, engage in a preliminary conference by either telephone or video-conference to discuss the mediation agreement, the online platform to be used, the proposed directions or any other matters relevant to the preparation of the dispute for mediation.
+(b) contain a request that the parties or their legal representatives, if any, engage in a preliminary conference by either telephone or video-conference to discuss the mediation agreement, the online platform to be used, the directions to facilitate the preparation of the dispute for mediation and any other matters relevant to the preparation of the dispute for mediation; and

 The Mediation Agreement

-In an effort to preserve the integrity and, in particular, the confidentiality of the process, it will be necessary for the parties with the assistance of their legal representatives, if any, to identify early and to notify all other parties of the persons who are to attend the mediation.
-Those persons are to be identified in and sign the confidentiality undertaking contained within the mediation agreement.
+To preserve the integrity, and particularly the confidentiality of the process, it will be necessary for the parties with the assistance of their legal representatives, if any, to identify early and to notify all other parties of the persons who are to attend the mediation.
+Those persons are to be identified in and sign a confidentiality undertaking which may be contained within the mediation agreement.

 The mediation agreement can be signed in counter-parts and signatures affixed by electronic means, if necessary.

-The completed and signed mediation agreement is to be provided to the mediator no less than 48 hours prior to the commencement of the mediation at which time, if he has not already done so, the mediator will sign it also and distribute a copy by email to the parties.
+The completed and signed mediation agreement is to be provided to the mediator no less than 48 hours prior to the commencement of the mediation at which time, if the mediator has not already done so, they will sign it also and distribute a copy by email to the parties.

-(b) the preparation and exchange of a mediation summaries of parties’ interests together with, where appropriate, a comprehensive schedule of loss and damages.
+(b) the preparation and exchange of mediation summaries of parties’ interests (or position papers) together with, where appropriate, a comprehensive schedule of loss and damages.

 Consideration should also be given to the preparation and circulation of a draft form of settlement agreement prior to the mediation.